Mission of Burma: Reunion

 A new album, ONoffON, was produced in 2004 by Weston with Rick Harte and the band, and released by Matador Records in May.
 The album finished 90th in the Village Voice Pazz & Jop critic's poll.
 They also released Snapshot, a live recording of the reunited lineup, through online digital channels.
 In September 2005, the band returned to the studio with Weston for an album tentatively titled (among other names) Aluminum Washcloth and rechristened The Obliterati.
 Released in May 2006, again on Matador, it ranked #33 of best records of 2006 by Pitchfork Media and placed 50th in the Pazz & Jop poll.

 In 2006, a documentary about the band was released entitled Not a Photograph: The Mission of Burma Story.
 In March 2008, Matador re-released remastered versions of Signals, Calls, and Marches, Vs., and The Horrible Truth About Burma from the band's original era.
 In an interview with the L.A.
 Record later that year, Prescott explained that the sheer physical exertion involved in performing Mission of Burma songs meant that the band could only play together for a "couple more years at most."

 In 2009 the band recorded 14 tracks for their fourth full-length studio album, The Sound The Speed The Light.
 Matador released a two non-album songs on a 7″ single in August and the full album in October.

 In 2012 Mission of Burma parted ways with Matador and recorded their fifth full-length album, Unsound, for Fire Records.
 The album saw release in July 2012, preceded by the single "Dust Devil".

 In a 2019 Facebook post, it was revealed that the band has no plans to make further albums.
-As of June 2020, the band was officially finished.
+In June 2020, Boston NPR affiliate WBUR-FM reported that the band had amicably disbanded, with Conley, Miller and Prescott remaining "good friends."
+Their last live performance took place in 2016 in Berlin.

+Artistry

-Musical style
+Musical style and influences

-Songwriting
+Mission of Burma's music has been characterized as "combining avant-garde experimentation with post-punk dynamics."
+Describing their key influences and musical approach, drummer Peter Prescott has said, "you can get the Burma mentality by crossing John Coltrane with the Ramones.
+It's the idea of experimentation combined with primal fury, I guess."

+According to John Dougan of AllMusic: "Burma's music is vintage early-'80s post-punk: jittery rhythms, odd shifts in time, declamatory vocals, an aural assault similarly employed by bands such as Gang of Four, Mekons, and Pere Ubu."
+Dougan also noted that "[w]hat Burma added was a sonic texture through the use of extreme volume.
+Roger Miller's guitar enveloped the band in thick, distorted, cascading chords, erupting into squealing solos and (intentional) squalls of feedback."

 Throughout Mission of Burma’s career, Roger Miller and Clint Conley handled most of the singing and songwriting, with Peter Prescott contributing a few songs per record as well.
 Music critic Franklin Bruno described Conley as a "hook machine" while Miller's songs tended to be more unorthodox, both lyrically and structurally.
-Conley’s composition "That's When I Reach for My Revolver" remains Mission of Burma’s most well known song having been covered by Moby, Graham Coxon, and Catherine Wheel.